-Here at BRM Lending, we want to help you achieve your long-term financial goals, and one popular strategy is to take out a home equity line of credit.
+Here at the BRM Lending Team, we want to help you achieve your long-term financial goals, and one popular strategy is to take out a home equity line of credit.
 In this article, we’ll go over some key information you need to know about this type of loan and what it involves to help you make the best decision for your needs.

 - What is a home equity line of credit?
 Home equity refers to the value of a homeowner’s interest in their home, or to put it another way, the current market value of the home minus the amount still owed on the mortgage.
 A home equity line of credit, then is a form of revolving credit in which your home acts as the collateral.